NCEAS/vegbank2/docker/README.md

 $ helm history vegbankapi
 ```

-If you notice that the change has been applied, but the pods did not appear to have been updated, you can also restart the pods like such:
+If you notice that the deploymeny has been applied, but the pods did not appear to have been updated, you can also restart the pods like such:

 ```sh
 $ kubectl rollout restart deployment vegbankapi